-The banking sector, the main source of financing for the region's economies, is unable to meet the strong demand for corporate financing.
+The banking sector, which is the main source of financing for the region's economies, is unable to meet the strong demand for corporate financing.
 Many of these companies struggle to access the resources needed to make productive investments.
 The availability of resources adapted to long-term projects remains one of the major challenges to be met in this area.
-However, the banking sector, which does not really have enough resources, does not take enough action to access regional and international financial markets.
+However, despite its lack of resources, the banking sector does not take enough action to tackle the issue.
 For their part, the sub-region's financial markets are failing to play their role in mobilizing long-term savings.
 In addition, the Development Bank of Central African States (BDEAC), created to finance development projects in the member countries of the Central African Economic and Monetary Community (CEMAC), remains, after several restructurings, characterized by limited financing capacity.

 - Making financing accessible to SMEs/SMIs

-While large companies, mainly subsidiaries of multinationals, have less financing problems, SMEs/SMIs are facing many difficulties in benefiting from facilities to finance their operating cycle.
+While large companies, mainly subsidiaries of multinationals, have less financing problems, SMEs/SMIs are struggling to access financing for their operating cycle..
 Access to long-term financing is therefore more than unlikely, if not impossible.
 In order to finance this segment of their customers, banks have many requirements, particularly on guarantees.
-In the end, SMEs/SMIs, in their quest for resources, have to manage their businesses with prohibitive interest rates or financial assistance that is inappropriate to their needs.
+Therefore, SMEs/SMIs, in their quest for resources, manage with prohibitive interest rates or financial assistance that is inappropriate to their needs.
 These constraints are among the main causes of SMEs/SMIs bankruptcies.
 Indeed, SMEs' access to bank and non-bank financing must be improved to support their development and their gradual integration into the formal sector.

 - Further developing and professionalizing the microfinance sector

 Central Africa’s rural populations face enormous difficulties in accessing financial services provided by the banking system.
-Microfinance is a viable alternative to improve financial inclusion.
-However, it is underdeveloped in the region countries with the largest proportion of the population.
-Cameroon alone accounts for three quarters of the regional microfinance market.
-Support for microfinance expansion in countries of the sub-region, mainly in the Democratic Republic of Congo (DRC) and Sao Tome & Principe, should promote better financial inclusion in the region.
+Microfinance then appears as a viable alternative to improve financial inclusion.
+However, it remains underdeveloped in countries with the largest populations.
+Cameroon alone accounts for three quarters of the regional market.
+Supporting microfinance expansion in countries of the sub-region, mainly in the Democratic Republic of Congo (DRC) and Sao Tome & Principe, should improve financial inclusion of the region's population.

 - Supporting economies in transition

-Dollarizing of an economy is an important challenge for the financial sector, in particular, and the economy, in general.
-The recapitalization needs of credit institutions due to the deterioration of the local currency against the dollar, coupled with the withdrawal of correspondent banks in countries in transition due to regulatory requirements to combat money laundering and terrorist financing, undermine the banking system’s viability.
-Mobile Money is an alternative for the development of the financial sector, but requires the right infrastructure for its proper functioning.
+The dollarization of an economy is an important challenge for the economy and for the financial sector in particular.
+The needs of recapitalization of credit institutions caused by the deterioration of the local currency against the dollar, coupled with the withdrawal of correspondent banks in countries in transition due to regulatory requirements to combat money laundering and terrorist financing, undermine the banking system’s viability.
+Mobile Money is an alternative for the development of the financial sector, but it requires the right infrastructure for its proper functioning.
 Development partners should assist States in transition to address the vulnerabilities of transition economies, particularly where structural weaknesses and an infrastructure gap persist.